blinklv/go-connpool/README.md

 #### Get and create connections from a pool

 You can get a connection from your `Pool` instance, the destination address of which is equal to the `address` argument passed by you.
-If there exists some idle connections related to this address in the pool, one of which will be returned directly to you.
+If there exist some idle connections related to this address in the pool, one of which will be returned directly to you.
 I think this is why we use the connection pool.

 ```go
 conn, err := pool.Get(selectAddress())